 Allergic rhinitis and sinusitis are very common conditions in the South.
 Allergies are a year round problem in our area due to high humidity levels, higher than average temperatures and longer growing seasons.
 Allergies are an overreaction of the immune system that occurs when an allergic person comes into contact with an allergen.
 This often causes symptoms such as: sneezing, wheezing, cough, congestion, and itching, among others.
-ENT Physicians offers a wide variety of allergy services for both seasonal and perennial allergic rhinitis, as well as chronic sinusitis.
+Laurel ENT offers a wide variety of allergy services for both seasonal and perennial allergic rhinitis, as well as chronic sinusitis.

 Allergy Department Policies: